sazio/sazio___.github.io/_posts/2020-03-10-MineNavigation: \Minecraft and Reinforcement Learning.md

 ---

 ## Navigation tasks in a reinforcement learning framework
-If you're interested in diving into the details of this project, check out the [code](https://github.com/sazio/MineNavigation) and the [documentation](https://github.com/sazio/MineNavigation/blob/master/navigationDoc.pdf).
+*If you're interested in diving into the details of this project, check out the [code](https://github.com/sazio/MineNavigation) and the [documentation](https://github.com/sazio/MineNavigation/blob/master/navigationDoc.pdf).*
+Here it follows a short introduction behind MineNavigation.

 **1.1 Navigation and Mapping**